MicrosoftDocs/powerbi-docs/powerbi-docs/developer/visuals/adding-tooltips.md

 # Visuals tooltips

-Visuals can now make use of PowerBI's tooltip support.
-PowerBI tooltips handle the following interactions:
+Visuals can now make use of Power BI's tooltip support.
+Power BI tooltips handle the following interactions:

 Show a tooltip.
 Hide a tooltip.
 Move a tooltip.

 Tooltips can display a textual element with a title, a value at a given color and opacity at a specified set of coordinates.
-This data is provided to the API and the PowerBI host renders it the same way it renders tooltips for native visuals.
+This data is provided to the API and the Power BI host renders it the same way it renders tooltips for native visuals.

-For example, tooltips in the sample BarChart .
+For example, tooltips in the sample BarChart.

 ![Sample BarChart tooltips](./media/TooltipsInSampleBarChart.png)

 The tooltip above illustrates a single bar category and value.
-This can be extended to display multiple values within a single tooltip.
-This is totally at the developer's control.
+It can be extended to display multiple values within a single tooltip.
+It is totally at the developer's control.

 ## Handling Tooltips `TooltipService`